OldBaldGeek/OBS-old-bald-scripts/README.md

 Button images used by some of the browser docks listed above

 ## ljsocket.lua
 Used by Camera-buddy.lua.
 This file actually belongs to the obs-visca-control plugin found on the OBS website.
 It is a socket library used by Camera-buddy.lua to control PTZ cameras over IP.
-Included here as a convenience
+Included here as a convenience.

 ## speed_survey.py
 Uses the speedtest-cli package to do periodic internet speed tests.